-How your vision is affected if you have infantile nystagmus varies a lot and can often depend on the underlying cause of your nystagmus.
-Some people may be able to read most sizes of print without help, while others may have a significantly reduced level of vision.
+Some people with infantile nystagmus may be able to read most sizes of print without help, while others may have a significantly reduced level of vision, which tends to be more common when nystagmus is associated with an eye condition.
 Most people with nystagmus have some useful vision and normally nystagmus doesn't get worse with age.